blytheaw/vf-coding-assignment/README.md

 # CloudFormation Custom Resource Deployment Process

-This project is meant to demonstrate a multi-project deployment process using a CloudFormatioon Custom Resource.
+This project is meant to demonstrate a multi-project deployment process using a CloudFormation Custom Resource.
 The specific requirements are found in `INSTRUCTIONS.md` within this repo.
 The project is broken up into three primary components:

 - `weather-api/` - Lambda Function to be used with API Gateway that returns weather for Tulsa, OK from the OpenWeatherMap API
 - `weather-app/` - Simple Angular SPA that retrieves the weather data from the API and displays a subset of it on a page